-2. Follow up.
-Show your interest in KPIs.
-Did the work you produced help your client meet their goals?
-Ask questions like, “Did orders increase?”
-“How has on-site conversion improved since we implemented responsive design?”
-“Did you meet those quarterly sales goals?”
+2. Follow up on key performance indicators (KPIs): Show a genuine interest in the results.
+Did the work you produced help your client achieve their goals?
+Ask questions such as, “Have orders increased?”, “How has on-site conversion improved since we implemented responsive design?”, and “Did you meet the quarterly sales goals?”.

 Let Them In